Orchard-Robotics-13/Control/README.md

-A Gazebo Harmonic orchard simulation for ROS 2 Jazzy: a 4×10 citrus tree grid on a flat ground plane, with launch integration for spawning a Clearpath Husky A300 (dual 3D LiDAR) into it via `clearpath_gz`.
+A Gazebo Harmonic orchard simulation for ROS 2 Jazzy: a 4×10 citrus tree grid on a flat ground plane, with launch integration for spawning a Clearpath Husky A300 (Camera with 3D LiDAR disabled) into it via `clearpath_gz`.

 ## What's in this repo